 - Protect user data at all cost

 For any user to access the eLeaP LMS, they must provide their unique User ID and password.
 System administrators can control who can and cannot access certain content, and they can block suspicious users altogether.
-The eLeaP LMS is a cloud-based learning and training management platform and entirely secure service.
-The platform employs advanced algorithms to detect and disrupt duplicate or deceptive log in sessions ensuring that medical device manufacturers, biotechnology, pharmaceuticals are all adhering to 21 CFR Part 11.
+The eLeaP LMS is a cloud-based learning and training management platform and secure service.
+The platform employs advanced algorithms to detect and disrupt duplicate or deceptive log-in sessions, ensuring that medical device manufacturers, biotechnology, and pharmaceuticals are all adhering to 21 CFR Part 11.

 - Ensure that all user log-in info is unique

-Related to the previous mandate, some systems must accommodate a huge amount of learners.
+Related to the previous mandate, some systems must accommodate many learners.
 In these situations, the possibility arises that certain individuals will create the same or similar user data in order to access the LMS.
-In the worst case scenario, this can allow some people to unwittingly sign on as a different user. eLeaP protects against this danger.
+In the worst-case scenario, this can allow some people to sign on as a different user unwittingly. eLeaP protects against this danger.

 - Ensure that non-biometric signatures relate to a given user

 In the best-case scenario, from a security standpoint, each user on any system would log in with some form of identification that no one else would be able to copy.
 One might use, for example, a fingerprint.
 At the moment, this is, unfortunately, not realistic.

 For this reason, we require each user to log in with two separate items that prove his or her identity, such as a User ID and a password. eLeaP passwords must conform to certain additional standards.
-Administrators can require users to change their password on a period basis of their choosing.
+Administrators can require users to change their password periodically.

 - The system must detect and report suspicious or unauthorized activity